lkminh/AddressManagement/README.md

 # AddressManagement
-A tool for managing addresses

-Steps to run the project
+Steps to run the project:

 1. npm install
 2. npm run start
 3. Access http://localhost:8080 for the website

-Note
+Notes:
 * The app uses Local Storage to store data
 * The app currently supports 2 input methods:
   - Method 1: A Form with simple text inputs